jcoops-dev/jcoops-dev.github.io/_pages/playerbots.md

 ## Playerbots & AI-Powered Game Characters

-A short write-up on my recent interaction with Playerbots.
+A (not so) short write-up on my recent interaction with Playerbots.

 ### Background